Charles E W Bean, Diaries, AWM38 3DRL 606/8/1 - May - June 1915 - Part 14

 Maj.
 Quinn was leading / charge, or

-just preparing to do so, & ws throwing bombs himself
+just preparing to do so, & ws throwing bombs himself.

-standing half up under heavy fire when he
+Standing half up under heavy fire when he

 ws shot dead - prob. by shrapnel; he ws

-one company were lost (wounded) Capt Forsythe,
+one company were lost - (wounded) Capt Forsythe,

 Sinclair.

-Some percussion bombs were found
+Some percussion bombs were fired

 gear & so the things didnt explode.

-Whilst, I ws up there.
-"There are still Turks
+Whilst, I ws up there "There are still Turks

-in one of our saps" sd someose.
+in one of our saps" sd someone.

-"whats / difference between a still T.
+"What's / difference between a still T.

 & a dead T." asked someone.